 The techniques of this “special vinegar” were probably many and different as we can see from the local recipes from many times: we can indeed find products done just with cooked must, others with must and vinegar and after cooked, and sometimes also spiced with aromas.
 The term Balsamic is quite young, used for the first time in the registers of dukes’ warehouses of the Estense’s Palace of Modena in 1747 and the name was probably related to the health role that it had at that time.

 The existence of at least two different kind of Balsamic Vinegar is documented in the arrival of Napoleon in Modena in 1795.

 To pay the war debts, all the Duke’s and Church’s goods were put on sale.
-One of the listed item is indeed the vinegar house, which is described in details and which barrels, sold, were scattered among the many vinegar houses of Modena.
+One of the listed item is indeed the vinegar house, which is described in details the different qualities of vinegar (common, half-Balsamico and Balsamico).